fabioschiozer/ps-github-devops/README.md

 - [ASP.NET Core](https://github.com/aspnet/Home)
 - [Visual Studio Code](https://github.com/Microsoft/vscode)
 - [Chakra Core](https://github.com/Microsoft/ChakraCore)
-- Salesforce will be here for you
+- Salesforce will be here for you and bow for Azure as well